Bachelor of Fine Arts with an Emphasis in Art Education: Admissions Requirements

 - Admission to SAIC's undergraduate division

-- Consultation and preadmission credit check with a certification specialist during the first semester of sophomore year
+- Consultation and transcript analysis with the department's Licensure Specialist during the first semester of your sophomore year

 - Submission of a departmental application during the first semester of junior year.
 Application packets are available at the Department of Art Education, Sharp Building, 37 S. Wabash Ave., 7th floor.

 - Application must be submitted by October 1 for admission the following spring semester.

 - Recommendation from a faculty member, using the form included with the application

 - A 500- to 1,000-word Statement of Purpose explaining why you want to teach